apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.0.1 to 3.0.2

-  - In Spark 3.0.2, incomplete interval literals, e.g. `INTERVAL '1'`, `INTERVAL '1 DAY 2'` will fail with IllegalArgumentException.
-In Spark 3.0.1 and earlier, they result `NULL`s.
+  - In Spark 3.0.2, `IllegalArgumentException` is returned for the incomplete interval literals, e.g. `INTERVAL '1'`, `INTERVAL '1 DAY 2'`, which are invalid.
+In Spark 3.0.1, these literals result in `NULL`s.

 ## Upgrading from Spark SQL 3.0 to 3.0.1

 - In Spark 3.0, JSON datasource and JSON function `schema_of_json` infer TimestampType from string values if they match to the pattern defined by the JSON option `timestampFormat`.
 Since version 3.0.1, the timestamp type inference is disabled by default.
 Set the JSON option `inferTimestamp` to `true` to enable such type inference.